 However, if you run into unexpected issues when supplying your website URL on other websites, it could very well be that Cloudflare’s IP is being blocked.

 To solve this, once Cloudflare is activated for your site, make sure to install the Cloudflare plugin for WordPress.

 This plugin restores the original visitor IP instead of using Cloudflare’s proxy, which may be mistaken as a spammer by other servers.

 Until you install the Cloudflare plugin, your comment submissions on another’s blog may fail with a redirect loop.

 On the free plan, you are allowed up to 3 page rules per domain.
 You may want to set up redirects or disable wp-admin page caching or wp-login page caching.

 There really isn’t any reason to cache the admin page since only admin, authors, or editors have any business going to that page.

-All in all, the CloudFlare and WordPress integration went pretty smoothly for us and it should go well for you, too.
-You shouldn’t expect to run into any major issues especially if your hosting provider is a CloudFlare partner.
+All in all, the Cloudflare and WordPress integration went pretty smoothly for us and it should go well for you, too.

 Hopefully, you will find this troubleshooting guide useful.
-Have you encountered any other issues with CloudFlare and WordPress?
-We’d love for you to share them in the comments below!
+Have you encountered any other issues with Cloudflare and WordPress?